wanguya/alx-system_engineering-devops/0x01-shell_permissions/README.md

-2-groups prints all the groups of the current user
+3-new_owner changing the owner of a file